basecamp/marginalia/README.md

 MySQL only, currently.
 Tested with mysql and mysql2 gems.
 Patches are welcome for other database adapters (with tests, of course).

+## Contributing

+Start by bundling and creating the test database:

+    bundle
+    rake db:create

+Then, running `rake` will run the tests just on the original MySQL adapter:

+    rake

+To run the test suite against both `mysql2` and the original adapter:

+    rake test:all

 ## Thanks

 Big thanks to @thoughtbot's Paperclip gem, which inspired the Rails 2 and 3 style supported Railtie code.